giuseppepaolisi/riparaloApp/README.md

 - **Add Customer:** Partners can add customers.
 - **View Customers:** Partners can view a list of their customers.

-### Model and Service Management
+### Device and Service Management
-- **Add/View/Edit/Delete Models:** Manage device models and their associated repair services.
+- **Add/View/Edit/Delete Device:** Manage device models and their associated repair services.
 - **Tariff Management:** Add, update, or remove service tariffs for each model.

 ## Setup and Installation